 Note: It is best to have a plastic bag wrapped round the filter to catch any oil left in the system.
 (Always keep your bilges clean!)
 Before screwing in the new filter spread a thin film of oil round the rubber gasket to ensure a good seal and screw in - hand tight.

-- (4) Fill the engine with new oil as described on the previous page. - (5) Run the engine and check for oil leaks.
+- (4) Fill the engine with new oil as described above. - (5) Run the engine and check for oil leaks

 Fig. 2a